DeveloppeurPascal/DevDaysOfSummer2024-UseSVGImagesInDelphi/README.md

 These source codes are provided as is, without warranty of any kind.

 Certain elements included in this repository may be subject to third-party usage rights (images, sounds, etc.).
 They are not reusable in your projects unless otherwise stated.

+## How to ask a new feature, report a bug or a security issue ?

+If you want an answer from the project owner the best way to ask for a new feature or report a bug is to go to [the GitHub repository](https://github.com/DeveloppeurPascal/DevDaysOfSummer2024-UseSVGImagesInDelphi) and [open a new issue](https://github.com/DeveloppeurPascal/DevDaysOfSummer2024-UseSVGImagesInDelphi/issues).

+If you found a security issue please don't report it publicly before a patch is available.
+Explain the case by [sending a private message to the author](https://developpeur-pascal.fr/nous-contacter.php).

+You also can fork the repository and contribute by submitting pull requests if you want to help.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Support the project and its author